Top 10 Best Smart Contract Auditing Companies in 2026

 Website: code4rena.com

-Code4rena is the original competitive smart contract audit platform and remains the largest by auditor community size.
-Their fully open participation model means any contest attracts the widest possible range of researchers — from world-class experts to first-time participants — creating exceptional breadth at the cost of significant signal noise.
-Acquired by Zellic in 2024 but operating independently.
-Clients: Ronin, Thorchain, Optimism, ZKSync, Basin, Canto.
+Code4rena was the original competitive smart contract audit platform and the largest by auditor community size.
+Its fully open participation model meant any contest attracted the widest possible range of researchers, from world-class experts to first-time participants, creating exceptional breadth at the cost of significant signal noise.
+Acquired by Zellic in 2024.
+Past clients: Ronin, Thorchain, Optimism, ZKSync, Basin, Canto.

 Strengths: Largest auditor community for maximum perspective breadth.
-Extensive public findings archive.
-Invitational, private, and open contest tiers.
-Mitigation review structure (original finders review fixes).
+Extensive public findings archive that remains a valuable reference.
+Pioneered the open-contest model and the mitigation-review structure (original finders review fixes).

 #10 - CodeHawks